 Welcome to the Dietrich W. Botstiber Foundation

-The Dietrich W. Botstiber Foundation is a US 501(c)(3) private foundation serving three distinct purposes:
+The Dietrich W. Botstiber Foundation is a US 501(c)(3) private foundation serving four distinct purposes:

 - The Botstiber Scholars Program—Learn more about our mission to provide scholarships to talented individuals of good moral character in the fields of science, technology and commerce.